dougolson/pythonArt/README.md

 A series of images made with Python Turtle Graphics

-The first image is pretty simple
+The first image is pretty simple:

 	import turtle
 	import random